Smurf-IV/Excel_PRIME/README.md

     - ✅ Sheet Names
     - ✅ Shared Strings
 - ✅ Implement Sheet loading (unzip and be ready for use)
-    - ✅ Use `XDocument`
+    - ✅ Use `XDocument` as POC only
 - ✅ Implement Row extraction
     - ✅ Skip
     - ✅ Delayed read - until a cell is actually needed
-    - ✅ Deal with Null / Empty cells (Utilise sparse array)
+    - ✅ Deal with Null / Empty cells (Utilise sparse array?)
     - ✅ Keep last used offset (i.e. no need to reload sheet if the next range API `startRow` call is later)

 ## Phase Beta - Benchmarks ⏱️